cavalab/cavalab.github.io/README.md

     They receieved their MD from such and such school yada yada yada.
 ```

-For the links, you just have to change the `url` field.
-You can also remove any you don't want.

 5. Commit your changes, push to your fork, and [open a PR on this repo](https://github.com/cavalab/cavalab.github.io/compare).